pratyaksh-mundra/txt-file-summarization-AWS/README.md

 *Replace `path/to/architecture-image.png` with the actual path to your architecture image.*

+## Overview

+This solution leverages AWS Lambda to run a text summarization service triggered by an API Gateway endpoint.
+It uses the Mistral AI model via AWS Bedrock for processing and returning the summaries.

+### Key Components:
+- **AWS Lambda**: The compute service that processes the text and interacts with the Mistral AI model.
+- **API Gateway**: Exposes the API that allows users to upload text files.
+- **Mistral AI Model (via AWS Bedrock)**: Used for text summarization.

 ## Lambda Function

 The Lambda function reads text data from an HTTP request, sends it to the Mistral AI model for summarization, and returns the summarized text.